 Following the AstraZeneca, Moderna, and Pfizer vaccines’ approval, discussions have begun around vaccine passports.
 Over the previous three months, there has been a debate surrounding the introduction of vaccine passports – but there isn’t a consensus yet.

-ESTA travel & what are the current discussions surrounding vaccine passports?
+ESTA USA travel & what are the current discussions surrounding vaccine passports?

 So Greece and Denmark began vaccine passport discussions in January, with both countries potentially allowing the passports before the summer.
 And Iceland has just started to issue covid19 certificates to all Iceland citizens who have received the second dose of the vaccination.
 The UK is about to open international travel based on an ESTA Travel Passport in May of 2021.